Pining for PINEAPPLE goodness in this:

 This wonderful aromatic and great tasting torte somehow reminded

-me of the great spices that the Haitians use in the delightful desserts.
+me of the great spices that the Haitians use in their delightful desserts.

 I live in an area where many Haitian immigrants came to call home.